mosdef-hub/msibi/README.md

 pip install .
 ```

-### Using MSIBI
+## Using MSIBI
 The MSIBI package is designed to be very object oriented.
 Any force optimization runs requires at least one `msibi.state.State` instance, `msibi.force.Force` instance and `msibi.optimize.MSIBI` instance.
 More state and forces can be added as needed.

 MSIBI uses [Hoomd-Blue](https://hoomd-blue.readthedocs.io/en/latest/) to run optimization simulations.
-It is not required that you be familiar with Hoomd to use MSIBI as the simulation script for Hoomd is automatically generated.
-However, it is required that you pass in the choice of [Hoomd method](https://hoomd-blue.readthedocs.io/en/latest/module-md-methods.html), [Hoomd neighbor list](https://hoomd-blue.readthedocs.io/en/latest/module-md-nlist.html), and [Hoomd thermostat](https://hoomd-blue.readthedocs.io/en/latest/module-md-methods-thermostats.html)
+It is not required that you be familiar with Hoomd to use MSIBI as the simulation script is automatically generated and ran.
+However, it is required that you pass in the choice of [Hoomd method](https://hoomd-blue.readthedocs.io/en/latest/module-md-methods.html), [Hoomd neighbor list](https://hoomd-blue.readthedocs.io/en/latest/module-md-nlist.html), and [Hoomd thermostat](https://hoomd-blue.readthedocs.io/en/latest/module-md-methods-thermostats.html) to the `msibi.optimize.MSIBI` instance.

-#### Example: Single state, single force
+### Example: Single state, single force
 - Here is an example of learning a pair potential using a single state point with only one bead type.

 ```python